bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

     # defined above.
     #
     #===================================================================
-    # ID “this” BGP Node by its own VxLAN Tunnel End Point (TEP) IP
+    # ID "this" BGP Node by its own VxLAN Tunnel End Point (TEP) IP
     # address.
-These will the 172.20.10.x addresses from our IPv4 “Pool” we specified
+These will the 172.20.10.x addresses from our IPv4 "Pool" we specified
     # when we used vx-wireguard-generator to create the Master config file and later
     # extracted each Node’s individual WireGuard config.
     #===================================================================